How Many Miles Will a Nissan Titan Last?

 What the industry critics suggest you can expect

 Consumer Reports weighs in with reliability ratings for the 2021 Nissan Titan.
-Earning an overall score of 55, you might presume it’s a mediocre contender.
+Earning an okay overall score, you might presume it’s a mediocre contender.
 And predicted scores, based on past experiences of Titan owners, aren’t overly impressive either at two out of five stars.

 But in the early Titan years, Nissan still proved to be a little green in the pickup segment, according to VEHQ.
 Enhancements over the years, including 2017 through 2020 models, have proven to be worthwhile improvements to performance, capability, and reliability.
 And U.S. News says the 2021 Titan earns three out of five stars for reliability, which ultimately is about average.